-Once your record has been successfully completed, you must contact NAA in writing within 72 hours.
-This contact can be via overnight letter, fax, email, or the automated form on the NAA website.
-This must include your name, the record you are claiming, the aircraft used, the date the record was accomplished, the location where the record was flown, and the estimated performance.
-If a GPS (GNSS) flight recorder was used to document the flight, a copy of the data file must also be submitted to NAA within 72 hours of the flight.
+Once your record has been successfully completed, you must submit your record claim to NAA within 72 hours via the “My Account” section on the NAA website.
+If a GNSS flight recorder was used to document the flight, a copy of the data file must also be submitted to NAA within 72 hours of the flight.
 This must be done directly by the official observer in order to maintain a secure chain of custody of the data file.

-After your initial record information has been received, NAA will make the claim with FAI and send you an acknowledgment of receipt of your claim by email.
+After your preliminary record claim has been received, NAA will notify FAI (if a continental and/or world record is being claimed) and send you an acknowledgment of receipt of your claim by email.
 FAI has strict time limits for the submission of record claims, so it is extremely important that NAA be notified promptly of your achievement.
 Late notification can invalidate the entire record attempt.
-Within 24 hours of submitting the claim in writing, you must telephone NAA to be sure your claim has been received.
+Within 24 hours of submitting your preliminary record claim, you must telephone NAA to be sure your claim has been received.

 For most records, there are standard forms to be used to document the flight.
 They can be found on the Records Downloads page of NAA’s website.
 It is then the responsibility of you and any observers to forward all supporting documentation for your claim to NAA within 30 days.
 All documentation should be original – photocopies or faxes of original documents are not acceptable.
 An original signature should appear on all documentation submitted by the observer.

 Once NAA has received all supporting documentation, the record claim can be processed for certification.
-This can require up to 30 days.
+This usually takes 30-60 days.
 After the record has been certified by NAA, the documentation is sent to FAI in Lausanne, Switzerland for certification.
-FAI certification can take an additional 30-60 days.
+FAI certification can take an additional 30-60 days, sometimes longer.

 NAA issues certificates commemorating your achievement as a U.S. National record.
-FAI-issued record “diplomes” are issued to those records certified as World records.
-In addition, there are other items which can be purchased to show off your status as a record holder.
+FAI’s “Diplome de Record” are issued for those records certified as Continental or World records.
 Please see the information on NAA’s website for more details on these products.

-As a record setter, you are eligible to have your record certificate presented at one of NAA’s awards ceremonies.
-Events are held in the spring and fall, usually in the Washington, DC area.
+As a record setter, you are eligible to have your record certificate presented at NAA’s record awards ceremony.
+The event is held annually, usually in the Washington, DC area.
 When your record is certified, NAA will inform you of the date of the next ceremony and offer you a chance to be a part of the program.
-In addition, NAA can produce a news release and send it to three media outlets of your choosing (national magazine, local newspaper, radio/TV station, etc.).

 Copilots or other flight crewmembers can be listed on the record.
 They are required to be NAA members and hold an FAI sporting license (see question 3).
 However, their participation is not mandatory.